laravel/docs/helpers.md

 <a name="method-array-sort-recursive"></a>
 #### `Arr::sortRecursive()` {#collection-method}

-The `Arr::sortRecursive` method recursively sorts an array using the `sort` function for numeric sub=arrays and `ksort` for associative sub-arrays:
+The `Arr::sortRecursive` method recursively sorts an array using the `sort` function for numeric sub=arrays and `ksort` for associative subarrays:

     use Illuminate\Support\Arr;